25 Best Things to Do in Sequoia & Kings Canyon National Park

 Distance: 0.2 miles / 0.3 km

-The Hanging Rock Trail is arguably the easiest day hike in either Sequoia or Kings Canyon National Park, and the sunset, which I think goes without saying, is also one of the best!
+The Hanging Rock Trail is one of the easiest day hikes in either Sequoia or Kings Canyon National Park, and of any time to visit, sunset is the most beautiful and enjoyable time of day, as the soft golden light fades across the High Sierras!

 Read My Separate Post: Hanging Rock Trail